-Neck pain that radiates down an arm is usually caused by cervical disk herniation or spondylosis with compression of the spinal nerve root.
+Neck pain that radiates down an arm is usually caused by cervical disk herniation, cervical spinal stenosis, or spondylosis with compression of the spinal nerve root.

 Pain that is constant, severe, progressively worse, and unrelieved by rest, particularly if it keeps the person awake at night and is accompanied by sweating, may indicate cancer or an infection.

 Often, testing is not necessary because most neck pain is caused by muscle spasm and strains, which doctors can typically diagnose based on the examination.
-Testing is usually done if doctors suspect certain other disorders (see Table: Some Causes and Features of Neck Pain Some Causes and Features of Neck Pain Along with low back pain, neck pain is a very common reason for health care visits.
-The pain usually results from problems with the musculoskeletal system—the spine, including the bones of the... read more ).
+Testing is usually done if doctors suspect certain other disorders (see table ).

 Occasionally, electromyography and nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more are done to evaluate possible nerve root compression or to determine an alternative explanation for weakness or tingling and numbness.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more are done to evaluate possible nerve root compression or to determine an alternative explanation for weakness or tingling and numbness.